kevinndungu-source/A-B_Testing/README.md

 #### T-STATISTIC AND P-VALUE RESULTS EXPLANATION

-The output from your t-test analysis is as follows:
+The output from the t-test analysis is as follows:
 >
 >- **T-Statistic:** -2.41
 >